 States and localities account for pensions in their financial statements according to standards laid out by the Governmental Accounting Standards Board (GASB).
 Under these standards, state and local plans generally follow an actuarial model and discount their liabilities by the long-term yield on the assets held in the pension fund, roughly 8 percent.
-Most economists contend that the discount rate should reflect the risk associated with the liabilities and, given that benefits are guaranteed under most state laws, the appropriate discount factor is closer to the riskless rate.1 The point is not that liabilities should be larger or smaller, but rather that the discount rate should reflect the nature of the liabilities; the characteristics of the assets backing the liabilities are irrelevant.2
+Most economists contend that the discount rate should reflect the risk associated with the liabilities and, given that benefits are guaranteed under most state laws, the appropriate discount factor is closer to the riskless rate.
+The point is not that liabilities should be larger or smaller, but rather that the discount rate should reflect the nature of the liabilities; the characteristics of the assets backing the liabilities are irrelevant.

 In 2006, GASB embarked on a project to review its accounting standards for pensions and propose changes as needed.
-The resulting proposals, outlined in two exposure drafts released for public comment in 2011, encompass a host of reforms pertaining to virtually every aspect of pension accounting.3 Three of the main proposals, however, pertain to the valuation of assets and liabilities used to measure reported funded ratios.
-First, changes in the fair value of plan assets would no longer be smoothed over a three to five year period, but rather would be immediately incorporated into the measure of plan assets.
-Second, projected benefit payments would be discounted by a combined rate that reflects the expected return for the portion of liabilities that are projected to be covered by plan assets and the return on high-grade municipal bonds for the portion that are to be covered by other resources.
+The resulting proposals, outlined

+\Alicia H. Munnell is the director of the Center for Retirement Research at Boston College (CRR) and the Peter F. Drucker Professor of Management Sciences at Boston College's Carroll School of Management.
+Jean-Pierre Aubry is the assistant director of state and local research at the CRR.
+Josh Hurwitz and Laura Quinby are research associates at the CRR.
+The original brief was updated to match a paper released in June 2012. in two exposure drafts released for public comment in 2011, encompass a host of reforms pertaining to virtually every aspect of pension accounting.
+Three of the main proposals, however, pertain to the valuation of assets and liabilities.
+First, plan assets would no longer be smoothed but rather valued at market.
+Second, liabilities would be discounted by a blended rate that reflects the expected return for the portion of liabilities that are projected to be covered by plan assets and the return on high-grade municipal bonds for the portion that are to be covered by other resources.
 Third, the entry age normal/level percentage of payroll would be the sole allocation method used for reporting purposes.